lextm/jekyll-theme-chirpy/_posts/2015-2-18-switching-to-os-x-initial-days.md

 permalink: /switching-to-os-x-initial-days-54cad828abac
 excerpt_separator: <!--more-->
 ---
 It was last week that I finally decided to buy a Macbook Pro as my new laptop.
 So it worked fine then when I was away from home at Hong Kong, before today I had some time to hook my previous PC extras to it.
-OK, getting started can always be painful, but if you do have the necessary searching skills, you won’t be disappointed after a while.
+OK, getting started can always be painful, but if you do have the necessary searching skills, you won't be disappointed after a while.
 <!--more-->

 # Logitech Mouse and Keyboard